tetzank/coat/README.md

 However, constant evaluation is limited as it cannot leverage runtime information.
 JIT compilations lifts this limitation by enabling programs to generate code at runtime.

+More details are explained in a [blog post](https://tetzank.github.io/posts/coat-edsl-for-codegen/).

 ## Example